 104.6.3.1 Fire loss information.
 It shall be the responsibility of any person suffering a fire, explosion, building collapse, or other emergency resulting in injury(s) to persons and/or property loss within the City and County of Denver to report the incident and to provide the Division in writing with the dollar value of the resulting loss within ten (10) days of the loss.
 If insured, the person may provide the name and address of the insurance company, in which case the insurance company shall supply the final loss figures to the Division.

-Section 104.7.2 Technical assistance is replaced in its entirety with the following:
+Section 104.7.2 Technical assistance is replaced: